-- Identify each partner or consultant and explain how they will support project activities, including scopes of work, MOUs, or letters of commitment. - If the project does not plan on including these entities then please indicate so by stating: "Our project will not include the support of partners, consultants, or subrecipients." - Describe plans to finalize partnerships agreements if not completed and contingency plans for partnerships or consultant agreements if they fall through. - Identify processes for communication with partners or consultants and how agreements will be managed and maintained.
+- Identify each partner, consultant, or subrecipient and explain how they will support project activities.
+Include scopes of work, MOUs, or letters of commitment. - If the project does not plan on including these entities then please indicate so by stating: "Our project will not include the support of partners, consultants, or subrecipients." - Describe plans to finalize partnerships agreements if not completed and contingency plans for partnerships or consultant agreements if they fall through. - Identify processes for communicating with partners or consultants and explain how agreements will be managed and maintained.